kond3/Sumo/README.md

 # Sumo Logic API
 I developed this program during my first internship as a SOC Analyst, when, each time a new client (or tenant) was added to the Sumo Logic SIEM, all configuration were made "by hand" through the web interface.
-Using the API documentation at [Sumo API docs](https://help.sumologic.com/docs/api/) I developed a BASH program to automate some of the configurations.
+Using the API documentation at [Sumo API docs](https://help.sumologic.com/docs/api/) I developed a BASH program to automate some of these configurations.
 I'm looking forward to improving its functionality, if you want to contribute, take a look at the [tasklist](https://github.com/kond3/Sumo/issues/1)!
 ***
 # Installation and usage
 Program execution is quite straightforward, however some initial configurations are required.
 First, create an access ID - access key pair from Sumo (`Administration` -> `Security` -> `Access Key`).